 Pathways Wednesdays Fridays Saturdays

 Emmanuel Church Northgate St Mondays 11 .2.00pm Soup sandwiches

-All meals are free and include a starter main and sweet.
+All meals are free.
 Proof of benefits may be needed – strickly for Gt Yarmouth Borough residents only.

 Main Points For Referral Agencies: